Myoxsis/SkyBook/README.md

 ## Features

 - Add flights with date, aircraft, duration and optional notes
+- Select the airline from a list when adding flights
 - View a list of all recorded flights
 - View overall stats like total flights and hours
 - Track progress with detailed achievements for flight counts, distance and destinations